dustymabe/dusty-dockerfiles/fedora20-pdftk/README.md

 ==========================

-This repo contains a recipe for making Docker container for pdftk on Fedora 20. pdftk was last packaged for Fedora 20 and thus we can't get the softare in later releases (as of 05/2014).
+This repo contains a recipe for making Docker container for pdftk on Fedora 20. pdftk was last packaged for Fedora 20 and thus we can't get the software in later releases (as of 05/2014).
 Thus we can utilize containers to still run the older software.
 This has been tested with docker 1.6.0